Universities in Canada

 There are myriads of work permit programs for foreign students.
 Working in Canada as an international student can open doors of opportunities for the future.
 International students can work 20 hours a week during academic sessions and full-time or 40 hours during vacation or scheduled breaks such as winter, summer, and spring breaks.
 [Read More]

 New rules for international students have been established in Canada's education system.
-This is aimed at protecting the country's global academic reputation and to minimize the potential for misuse or fraud of the program.
-The new rule took effect from June 1, 2014.
+This is aimed at protecting the country's global academic reputation and minimizing the potential for misuse or fraud of the program.
+The new rule took effect on June 1, 2014.
 [Read More]

 There are minimal scholarship slots available for foreign students coming to Canada from abroad, although some institutions provide scholarships based on one's academic excellence.
 If you are schooling here, you can ask your student advisor to see if there is any available one.
 [Read More]